 After spending far more hours than I’d care to publicly acknowledge reading about organic cotton farming and sheets and fabric during my non-working hours, then visiting countless websites to comparison shop, I was able to finally make a buying decision that I felt really good about.
 We look at these sorts of purchase decisions as an investment in the type of economy/companies we want to support.
 Also, if we buy something that will last 10x longer than a “cheap” alternative, it also saves us money in the long run.

 Here are the sheets I got:

 - Sateen sheets from SOL Organic for cool months.
 These are the softest, most comfortable sheets we’ve ever experienced.
 It’s like going to sleep in the soft white underbelly of a kitten.
 The company and sheets are GOTS certified (the most important certification, in my opinion) and Fair Trade Certified.
 The ultra soft long staple cotton is from certified organic farms.
 It’s got a 300 thread count and a 60s yarn count and are easily as soft as our well-loved “1200 tc” sheets.
-You can get these sheets here.
+You can get these organic bed sheets here.

 - Percale sheets from Brooklinen for warm months.
 These sheets are made from 100% long staple cotton and single-ply yarn.
 Brooklinen offers a 60 day trial period and a lifetime warranty (yes, our sheets will probably actually outlive us, which is a bit scary to think about).
 They’re OEKO-TEX certified, although they’re not GOTS certified.
 As mentioned earlier, these sheets were super crisp when we got them, but they broke in amazingly well after several rounds of use, washing, and drying.
 If you’re interested in getting Brooklinen sheets, click my refer-a-friend link to get $25 off your purchase.